 Macau’s history, colonial architecture, foodie scene, and diverse cultures, makes it one of the most memorable city’s outside of mainland China!
 It has something for every traveler, from world-class casinos to incredible museums and lush beaches, you’ll never run out of things to do in Macau!

-Whether you’re spending one day in Macau or planning an unforgettable itinerary, there are some phenomenal options jostling for a spot on your list!
+Whether you’re wondering what to do in Macau for 3 days or 24 hours, I’ve got you covered.
+There are some phenomenal options jostling for a spot on your list!
 I’d personally suggest taking at least two full days to explore the city.
 If you want to see all of the important landmarks you might be able to fit everything into 24 hours, but as it’s just a quick stop over from Hong Kong to the Macau Ferry Terminal, it’s easy to visit for a day trip.

 In this itinerary, you’ll find three days packed with culture, history and adventure.
 But don’t worry, you won’t have to rush from A to B, trying to fit everything in.